Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageBlobCopy.md

 ### UriPipeline
 ```
-Start-AzureStorageBlobCopy -AbsoluteUri <String> -DestContainer <String> -DestBlob <String>
+Start-AzStorageBlobCopy -AbsoluteUri <String> -DestContainer <String> -DestBlob <String>
  [-Context <IStorageContext>] [-DestContext <IStorageContext>] [-Force] [-ServerTimeoutPerRequest <Int32>]
  [-ClientTimeoutPerRequest <Int32>] [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Start-AzureStorageBlobCopy** cmdlet starts to copy a blob.
+The **Start-AzStorageBlobCopy** cmdlet starts to copy a blob.

 ## EXAMPLES

 ### Example 1: Copy a named blob
 ```
-C:\PS>Start-AzureStorageBlobCopy -SrcBlob "ContosoPlanning2015" -DestContainer "ContosoArchives" -SrcContainer "ContosoUploads"
+C:\PS>Start-AzStorageBlobCopy -SrcBlob "ContosoPlanning2015" -DestContainer "ContosoArchives" -SrcContainer "ContosoUploads"
 ```

 This command starts the copy operation of the blob named ContosoPlanning2015 from the container named ContosoUploads to the container named ContosoArchives.

 ### Example 2: Get a container to specify blobs to copy
 ```
-C:\PS>Get-AzureStorageContainer -Name "ContosoUploads" | Start-AzureStorageBlobCopy -SrcBlob "ContosoPlanning2015" -DestContainer "ContosoArchives"
+C:\PS>Get-AzStorageContainer -Name "ContosoUploads" | Start-AzStorageBlobCopy -SrcBlob "ContosoPlanning2015" -DestContainer "ContosoArchives"
 ```

-This command gets the container named ContosoUploads, by using the **Get-AzureStorageContainer** cmdlet, and then passes the container to the current cmdlet by using the pipeline operator.
+This command gets the container named ContosoUploads, by using the **Get-AzStorageContainer** cmdlet, and then passes the container to the current cmdlet by using the pipeline operator.
 That cmdlet starts the copy operation of the blob named ContosoPlanning2015.
 The previous cmdlet provides the source container.
 The *DestContainer* parameter specifies ContosoArchives as the destination container.

 ### Example 3: Get all blobs in a container and copy them
 ```
-C:\PS>Get-AzureStorageBlob -Container "ContosoUploads" | Start-AzureStorageBlobCopy -DestContainer "ContosoArchives"
+C:\PS>Get-AzStorageBlob -Container "ContosoUploads" | Start-AzStorageBlobCopy -DestContainer "ContosoArchives"
 ```

-This command gets the blobs in the container named ContosoUploads, by using the **Get-AzureStorageBlob** cmdlet, and then passes the results to the current cmdlet by using the pipeline operator.
+This command gets the blobs in the container named ContosoUploads, by using the **Get-AzStorageBlob** cmdlet, and then passes the results to the current cmdlet by using the pipeline operator.
 That cmdlet starts the copy operation of the blobs to the container named ContosoArchives.

 ### Example 4: Copy a blob specified as an object
 ```
-C:\PS>$SrcBlob = Get-AzureStorageBlob -Container "ContosoUploads" -Blob "ContosoPlanning2015"
+C:\PS>$SrcBlob = Get-AzStorageBlob -Container "ContosoUploads" -Blob "ContosoPlanning2015"
-C:\PS> $DestBlob = Get-AzureStorageBlob -Container "ContosoArchives" -Blob "ContosoPlanning2015Archived"
+C:\PS> $DestBlob = Get-AzStorageBlob -Container "ContosoArchives" -Blob "ContosoPlanning2015Archived"
-C:\PS> Start-AzureStorageBlobCopy -ICloudBlob $SrcBlob.ICloudBlob -DestICloudBlob $DestBlob.ICloudBlob
+C:\PS> Start-AzStorageBlobCopy -ICloudBlob $SrcBlob.ICloudBlob -DestICloudBlob $DestBlob.ICloudBlob
 ```

 The first command gets the blob named ContosoPlanning2015 in the container named ContosoUploads.